diekhans/intronProspector/docs/intronProspectorMerge.1.md

 > Prints the current version number.

-`-U, --map-to-ucsc`

-> Naively generate UCSC chromosome names in TSV and BED files.
-This pre-pends `chr` to numeric and X/Y names and change `MT` to `chrMT`, other name are not modified.
-This will not produce the correct results for other sequences such as alts, patches, and unmapped sequences.
-It does not modify records passed through (-p).

 `-c FILE, --intron-calls=FILE`

 > Write a tab-separated values (TSV) file, with the junctions calls.
 The confidence column will be the maximum confidence in any of the files.